gitdode/avrenv/README.md

-Experimental project to log measurements of different environmental sensors such as temperature, humidity, barometric pressure and gas sensor resistance plus GPS position to an SD card and transmit them via radio to a receiver, displaying and publishing the measurements to a web site.
+Experimental project to log measurements of different environmental sensors such as temperature, humidity, barometric pressure and gas sensor resistance plus GPS position to an SD card and transmit them via radio to a receiver publishing the measurements to a web page.

 The idea is to send the sensors up to the sky with a weather baloon and collect some hopefully useful and interesting measurements, and of course to recover the